daniel-zuluaga/daniel-zuluaga/README.md

 Mobile app for discovering and publishing local events in Medellín.
 Deployed on Play Store & App Store.

 ### 🔷 Admin Web Platform
-Private internal web dashboard built using Next.js, REST APIs, and Firebase, deployed with Cloudflare.
+Private internal web dashboard built using Flutter, REST APIs, and Firebase, deployed with Cloudflare.

 ### 🔷 COVID Testing App
 Medical application with secure storage and BLoC-based architecture for managing test data.